usnistgov/feasst/CONTRIBUTING.rst

 * Document utils lj, spce, rpm in tutorials
 * Cell list uses slow wrap method
 * Add a FAQ for common compile errors: "no known conversion from brace-enclosed initializer list to const argtype&" often means that a parameter was not converted to a string.
+* Make a CONTRIBUTING that describes how to make a pull request
+* Make a CachedRandom and CachedPotential for prefetch and avoid if statements that could slow down serial simulations.
+* remove tutorial/fh.py
+* Tuner->Tune